-Contact Erin Bury, the North American Ice Optimist Program Director.
-She will be glad to give you building plans and construction tips, point you to sources for materials/parts, discuss the clubs approach to teaching juniors, etc. Erin Bury: email@example.com
+Contact Chad Atkins the North American Ice Optimist Program Director.
+He will be glad to give you building plans and construction tips, point you to sources for materials/parts, discuss the clubs approach to teaching juniors, etc. Chad Atkins: firstname.lastname@example.org

 The Ice Optimist was created specifically as a youth trainer.
 It was designed to be easy to build using commonly available materials and to keep costs to a minimum.
 It uses a standard Optimist dinghy sail plan (hence the name), so youth sailors can use much of the same equipment in summer and winter, if they sail/race in both seasons.

 An Ice Optimist is a smaller, less powerful boat than a DN.
 It is about two feet shorter in length, has a narrower plank, has less sail area, is easier to build, is far less costly, and is generally sailed in a bit more comfortable upright position.
 A DN is no longer an “entry level” ice boat that is well-suited for kids.
 Although technology advancements have made modern DN’s easier to sail than their predecessors, they are also faster and far more expensive–two factors that really make them less appropriate as a youth trainer.
 An Ice Optimist provides performance and stability that are a better match for the experience level and self confidence of most “green fleeters

 Ice Optimists can be sailed on smaller sheets of ice than other ice boats.
 Small lakes and even larger ponds can be quite suitable.
 They should always be sailed under tight supervision by adults.